farmera/sare_grant/study_methods.md

 __(NIR - Red) / (NIR + Red) =  NDVI__

-In English this expression says "subtract the red from the NIR band (in the numerator), add the same red band to the NIR (in the denominator), find the quotient between the two."
+This expression says "subtract the red from the NIR band (in the numerator), add the same red band to the NIR (in the denominator), find the quotient between the two."
 Assume that the amount of visible red light reflected from the tree on the left in __Figure 1__ is 8% and that the amount of NIR reflected is 50%.
 In this case we'd have the following NDVI expression: